RubenMaldonado/RubenMaldonado.github.io/Publish_Maxstery/Content/articles/beginners-guide-to-publish.md

 ```
 One remark, in order to get success using github pages as your hosting provider your repository MUST be named according the convention "gitaccount/gitaccount.github.io", it will not work if is not spelled correctly.
-You can find detailed instructions on how to proper configure github pages [here](https://guides.github.com/features/pages/).
+You can find detailed instructions on how to proper configure GitHubs pages [here](https://guides.github.com/features/pages/).

-## Step 5: Deploy to github pages
+## Step 5: Deploy to GitHub pages

 ```
 $ git add .